SGpp/DisCoTec/README.md

 ### Compilation

 Unfortunately, the boost module on Hazel Hen does not work with our code any more.
-Hence, you have to install boost yourself, e.g. use version >= 1.58 (always compile boost with the intel compiler `PrgEnv-intel`, otherways there will be linkage errors when compiling the examples)
-Do not forget to set boost paths in SConfigure, i.e. BOOST_INCLUDE_PATH, BOOST_LIBRARY_PATH.
+Hence, you have to install boost yourself, e.g. use version >= 1.58 (always compile boost with the intel compiler `PrgEnv-intel`, otherwise there will be linkage errors when compiling the examples) Do not forget to set boost paths in SConfigure, i.e. BOOST_INCLUDE_PATH, BOOST_LIBRARY_PATH.

-Compile by first adapt the compile.sh script to use the HLRS specific command.
+Compile by first adapting the compile.sh script to use the HLRS specific command.

-(the linking of the boost tests might fail. however this is not a problem, the sg++ libraries should be there)
+(the linking of the boost tests might fail.
+However this is not a problem, the sg++ libraries should be there)

 ### Execution

 Let's assume we want to run the example under combi/distributedcombigrid/examples/distributed_third_level/ and distribute our combischeme to **HLRS** and **helium**, while the third-level-manager is running on helium at port 9999.
 The following steps are necessary:

 1. Since data connections to the HLRS are not possible without using ssh tunnels, we set them up in advance.
 Run `ssh -R  9998:localhost:9999